Technics SL-1200: SL-1200G

 Announced in January 2016 at CES in Las Vegas and released in October 2016, the SL-1200 Grand Class is an aluminum-bound turntable with a high–damping matte magnesium tonearm, a four–layer turntable cabinet, and a three-layer platter.
-It is complete with a microprocessor and the use of a newly developed, coreless twin-rotor direct-drive motor, with no iron core, with rotary positing sensors to eliminate cogging, as well as providing 78 rpm speed compatibility.
+It is complete with a microprocessor and the use of a newly developed, coreless twin-rotor direct-drive motor, with no iron core, with rotary positioning sensors to eliminate cogging, as well as providing 78 rpm speed compatibility.